lirhzaaa/lirhzaaa/README.md

 Here are some ideas to get you started:

-- 🏫I am currently studying at SMK Wikrama Bogor.
+- 🏫 I am currently studying at SMK Wikrama Bogor.
-- 🧐I focus on multi platform application development.
+- 🧐 I focus on multi platform application development.
-- 🦾Fun fact: I am male.
+- 🦾 Fun fact: I am male.
-- 🥷Pronoun: Lirhza.
+- 🥷 Pronoun: Lirhza.